-When people first start thinking about divorce, they may gather information from friends, relatives, co-workers and the internet.
-In some cases, the information they receive is inaccurate, even if the person offering it has the best intentions.
+When people start thinking about divorce, they may gather information from friends, relatives, co-workers, and the internet.
+Unfortunately, the information they receive is sometimes inaccurate, even if the person offering it has the best intentions.

-One area that can be a common source of confusion is a legal separation.
-People don’t always understand what a legal separation is, and sometimes they confuse it with the requirement for living separate and apart prior to filing for a divorce.
+One area that can be a common source of confusion is legal separation.
+People don’t always understand what a legal separation is, and sometimes they confuse it with the requirement for living separately and apart before filing for a divorce.

 Do I Need a Legal Separation Before I Get Divorced?

 Some people believe that a legal separation is a prerequisite for getting a divorce.
-However, in North Carolina, there is no separate legal process for becoming separated.
-This is an option in some states, but it’s not available in North Carolina.
+However, there is no legal process for becoming separated in North Carolina.
+This is an option in some states but is not available in North Carolina.

-In North Carolina, couples must live “separate and apart” for one year before they can file for a divorce, which is different from a legal separation.
+In North Carolina, couples must live “separate and apart” for one year before filing for a divorce, which is different from a legal separation.

 Regardless, legal separation is not available in North Carolina.
-It’s still an option in some states, but even in those states, it’s somewhat rare for a couple to pursue a legal separation.
+It’s still an option in some states, but it’s somewhat rare for a couple to pursue a legal separation even in those states.

 Do I Need a Separation Agreement to Get a Divorce?

-A Separation Agreement is a document that addresses several issues, including the division of the spouses’ property, alimony, division of debt, child support, child custody, and any other items important to the parties.
+A Separation Agreement is a document that addresses several issues, including the division of the spouses’ property, alimony, division of debt, child support, child custody, and any other items essential to the parties.

 A Separation Agreement is a legally binding contract.
 If one party breaches the Agreement, the other person can sue to enforce the Agreement in court.